Jean Stein: Early life

 Stein was born to a Jewish family in Chicago.
-Her father was Jules C. Stein (1896–1981), co-founder of the Music Corporation of America (MCA) and the Jules Stein Eye Institute at University of California, Los Angeles.
-Her mother, Doris J. Stein (1902–1984), established the Doris Jones Stein Foundation.
+Her father was Jules C. Stein, co-founder of the Music Corporation of America (MCA) and the Jules Stein Eye Institute at the University of California, Los Angeles.
+Her mother, Doris J. Stein, established the Doris Jones Stein Foundation.
 Jean Stein's sister, Susan Shiva, died of breast cancer in 1983, as did Doris Stein.

 Stein was educated at the Katharine Branson School in Ross, California, then at Brillantmont International School in Lausanne, Switzerland, after which she graduated from Miss Hewitt's Classes in New York City.
-Thereafter, she spent two years at Wellesley College and then attended classes at the University of Paris (formerly known as the Sorbonne).
+She then spent two years at Wellesley College and attended classes at the University of Paris (formerly known as the Sorbonne).
 While in Paris she interviewed William Faulkner, with whom she had an affair, and, according to the historian Joel Williamson, offered the interview to The Paris Review in exchange for being made an editor there.

 Career

-Stein returned to New York and worked in 1955 as assistant to director Elia Kazan on the original production of Tennessee Williams's Pulitzer Prize winning play Cat on a Hot Tin Roof.
+Stein returned to New York and worked in 1955 as assistant to director Elia Kazan on the original production of Tennessee Williams's play Cat on a Hot Tin Roof.

 Stein was the author of three books and a pioneer of the narrative form of oral history.
-Her final work was a cultural and political history of Los Angeles, West of Eden, published by Random House in February 2016 where she included interviews with stars like Arthur Miller, Gore Vidal, and Jacquelyn "Jackie" Park.
-In 1970, Stein authored, with George Plimpton as editor, a biography of Robert F. Kennedy, titled American Journey: The Times of Robert Kennedy.
+Her final work was a cultural and political history of Los Angeles, West of Eden, published by Random House in 2016.
+It includes interviews with stars like Arthur Miller, Gore Vidal, and Jacquelyn "Jackie" Park.
+In 1970, Stein authored, with George Plimpton as editor, a biography of Robert F. Kennedy, American Journey: The Times of Robert Kennedy.

-With Plimpton, Stein co-wrote the best-selling book Edie: An American Biography (later retitled Edie: American Girl), a biography of socialite/actress and Andy Warhol muse Edie Sedgwick, in 1982.
-Norman Mailer wrote of Edie: "This is the book of the Sixties that we have been waiting for."
+In 1982, Stein and Plimpton co-wrote Edie: An American Biography (later retitled Edie: American Girl), a biography of socialite/actress and Andy Warhol muse Edie Sedgwick.
+Norman Mailer wrote: "This is the book of the Sixties that we have been waiting for."

 Stein also worked as a magazine editor.
 In the late 1950s, she was an editor, with Plimpton, at The Paris Review.
 From 1990 to 2004, she was editor of the literary/visual arts magazine Grand Street with art editor Walter Hopps.
 The magazine actively sought out international authors, visual artists, composers and scientists to bring to its readership.